Recently, I updated my Mac to the latest beta of macOS. It’s not a polished product yet, but overall it’s been a fairly enjoyable operating system.

 $ source ~/.zshrc

-After restarting my terminal again, I was able to do a quick sanity test to ensure that the right version of Ruby was being selected:
+After restarting the terminal again, do a quick sanity test to ensure that the right version of Ruby is being selected:

 $ gem install htmlbeautifier